Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

     if this property is needed.

 validators
-    when you set a value to this property, Uliweb ORM will validate the value according this parameter.
+    when you set a value to this property, uliorm will validate the value according this parameter.
 It should be a function list, the function should be::